+Hundreds of small speakers are wired together and the artwork is made across the available space.
+Sensor motes are used to collect the data.
+The wireless sensors gather data and communicate to the central server.
 I have developed the sensor software and sensor hardware to make the installation.
-The sensors placed either at the location / gallery / space/ or another location or city and accesses remotely.
+The sensors placed either at the location / gallery / space/ or another location or city with remote access.

 Technology Software (Sonification of Data)

 The sonification software has been re-written and version II includes atonal note customisation with harmonic variation for the whole system.
 It features mixing consoles for each independent environmental data set all working in real time and a record feature.
 Additional mixers in the software also allow all the sensors to be mixed and cross mediated enabling on to compose music based on the space.
-The software enables light, temp, noise, humity, GPS to all be mixed separately across the whole system if required.
+The software enables light, temp, noise, humidity, GPS to all be mixed separately across the whole system if required.
 In summary the XML live feeds ( the incoming data) is turned in music.